 The Sheffield Living Water Phase 2 project, which kicked off in May 2016 and came to a successful completion in June 2018, delivered a range of habitat and public engagement activities.
 The project consisted of four inter-linking elements:

-Habitat work on seven heathland sites that will create four new ponds, restore seven ponds and enhance 16 terrestrial habitats.
+Habitat work on seven heathland sites which aimed to create four new ponds, restore seven ponds and enhance 16 terrestrial habitats.
 By project completion we had exceeded these targets, creating five new ponds and restoring nine.
 Significant improvements to heathland areas on all sites were also achieved.

-Tadpoles in the Classroom activities have been undertaken at several schools, overall we will be delivering a total of 72 school and site sessions involving a minimum of 150 school children.
+Tadpoles in the Classroom activities have been undertaken at six schools, delivering a total of 52 school and site sessions involving 267 school children.

 To find out more about this exciting project please contact Kathy.Wormald@froglife.org